Bodies (Drowning Pool song): Usage in media

 The song was used in the film trailers for Jason X (2001) and Stop-Loss (2008), as well as the season 3 trailer for horror drama series Yellowjackets (2021–present).
 It is also used in the opening scene of The One (2001).
 The song is commonly associated with being used in early YouTube videos, particularly in use with videos involving video games.

 The song was sampled by Shaquille O'Neal in "Thotties Hit the Floor" (2023).
 Psychostick recorded a parody of the song called "Numbers (I Can Only Count to Four)" on their album Space Vampires vs Zombie Dinosaurs in 3D (2011).

 The song has also seen prominent use across various professional wrestling promotions, being used as the official theme song for WWF SummerSlam 2001 and WWE's revival of ECW from 2006 to 2007, as well as the 2005 and 2006 editions of One Night Stand and the 2006 December to Dismember event.
 The song was also played during the Anarchy in the Arena match at All Elite Wrestling (AEW)'s 2025 Double or Nothing event.

 The band performed the song on The Tonight Show Starring Jimmy Fallon as a mashup with Offset and J.I.D's track "Bodies", which itself samples the song.

+In animation, the song was used in Season two of the 2025 adaptation of Devil May Cry.
+The song's lyrics were referenced in the English dub of the anime The 100 Girlfriends Who Really, Really, Really, Really, Really Love You.